Shriken/blog.rust-lang.org/_posts/2017-03-02-lang-ergonomics.md

 - **Power**.
 What influence does the elided information have?
 Can it radically change program behavior or its types?

 - **Context-dependence**.
-How much of do you have to know about the rest of the code to know what is being implied, i.e. how elided details will be filled in?
+How much do you have to know about the rest of the code to know what is being implied, i.e. how elided details will be filled in?
   Is there always a clear place to look?